CanDIG/candig-server/docs/data.rst

         }

 So, what happens if you do not specify a ``localId``?
 The ingest command will attempt to construct a unique identifier based on several pre-selected fields, they vary from table to table.
-They are listed in the following table:
+They are listed in the following table.

 If you did not specify a ``localId``, and the ingest utility is not able to generate an identifier based on these fields, the ingest will fail.

-Therefore, we recommend that you pre-populate the `localId`` for clinical records.
+Therefore, we recommend that you pre-populate the ``localId`` for clinical records.

 | Table          |           |                           |                            |           |